EvatsugDnalloR/NotebookApplication/README.md

 # NotebookApplication
-A OneNote-like notebook application using javafx as GUI framework.
+A OneNote-like notebook application using JavaFX as GUI framework.

 ## Overview
 - Managing note pages within note groups just like OneNote